Voting in elections

 - Crown servants and British Council employees outside the UK, together with their husband, wife or civil partner are entitled to register to vote and will have to submit an application form and declaration

-- serving members of Her Majesty Armed Forces and their husband, wife or civil partners have to make a declaration to register to vote as a service voter or they can register as an ordinary elector instead.
+- serving members of His Majesty's Armed Forces and their husband, wife or civil partners have to make a declaration to register to vote as a service voter or they can register as an ordinary elector instead.
 They have the right to register to vote from a UK address while serving overseas.

 Find more information about overseas electors, Crown servants/British Council employees, and HM Armed Forces service voters from the 'About my vote' website.